earthspay/earths-documentation/en/smart-contracts/waves-smart-contracts-overview.md

 * ExchangeTransaction
 * SetAssetScriptTransaction

 ## Waves Smart Contracts Next Steps

-Our realisation of smart contracts will contain two Stages:
+Our realization of smart contracts will contain two Stages:

 1. **Non-Turing Complete Smart Contracts** which cover a large proportion of use cases, including smart accounts.
 2. **Turing Complete Smart Contracts** which will allow the creation of decentralised applications on the blockchain.